Katrin Taseva

 Katrin Yankova Taseva (Катрин Янкова Тасева; born November 24, 1997) is a retired Bulgarian individual rhythmic gymnast.
 She is the 2017 European Silver medalist with Ribbon, 2019 Grand-Prix Final All-around bronze medalist, the 2019 World Cup series All-around and Ball winner and the double (2018, 2019) World Cup series Ribbon winner.
 Taseva had won multiple medals at the European Games and is also the 2018 Bulgarian National Champion and a four-time (2016, 2017, 2019, 2020) Bulgarian National All-around silver medalist.

+Personal life

+Taseva announced her engagement to her partner, Bulgarian pastry chef, Stanislav Sivkov, on her personal Instagram account in December 2022.
+Her first child, a son called Nikolay, was born in Plovdiv on 9 June 2023.
+She was previously engaged to Bulgarian wrestler, Nikolai Shterev, who died of COVID-19 in 2020.
+Taseva sold medals from previous world competitions to help raise money for his hospital care.
+Her son is named in Shterev's memory.

+After retiring from rhythmic gymnastics in 2021, she revealed that she gained 10 kg.
+She previously struggled with an eating disorder as a gymnast and was vegetarian to maintain her weight.
+She resides in Asenovgrad and works as a rhythmic gymnastics coach for children, where she organizes master classes and training camps.

 Career

 Taseva was born in Samokov.
 A member of the Bulgarian National team since 2010, she appeared in international junior competitions in 2008.
 Taseva began competing at the 2015 FIG Rhythmic Gymnastics World Cup Series in Bucharest, Romania and Budapest, Hungary.

 2016 season

 In 2016, Taseva competed in several World Cup and Grand Prix Series.
 She had her highest placement finishing 9th in the all-around at the 2016 Baku World Cup.
 She then finished 13th in the all-around at the 2016 European Championships.
 She was unable to compete at the 2016 Rio Olympics as Bulgaria qualified only 1 individual rhythmic gymnast that went to Neviana Vladinova who earned her Olympic qualifications at the 2015 World Championships.